kitronyx/snowboard/README.md

 * `snowtouch` is an example of capacitive sensing feature of Snowboard
 * `trackpad_for_snowboard` is an trackpad example using capacitive sensing of snowboard.
 * `bluetooth_bluesmirf` is an example code to use Sparkfun's BlueSMiRF bluetooth module with Snowboard.
+* `bluetooth_btshield` is an example code to use Seeed Studio's Bluetooth Shield with Snowboard.